fguevaravas/dhp_code/README.md

 The generated Jupyter notebooks are available in the directory `notebooks`

 ## Funding
-This project was partially funded by the National Science Foundation Grant DMS-2008610.
+This project was partially funded by the National Science Foundation Grants DMS-2008610 and DMS-2136198.

 ## License
 Unless noted otherwise, the code is released under the following license (see also `LICENSE` file)